pjincz/nginx-cgi/README.md

 curl 127.0.0.1/cgi-bin/ls.sh
 ```

-Notes: It's really complex to setup a chroot environment.
-And since chroot is
-not really secure, it looks it's really not worth to do it.
-If you really cares
-about security.
-Maybe you should run CGI scripts in `docker` or `jails`.

 ### How can I run CGI scripts with docker

 In this example, I assume you're using `/var/www/html` as the document root.